Coming from Clojure

 What You Can Stop Worrying About

-If you have spent time debugging Clojure in production, several familiar pain points simply disappear in Loon.
+If you have debugged Clojure in production, a few familiar aches are gone in Loon.

 Runtime type errors

 No ClassCastException or ArityException in production.
-No wrong number of arguments slipping through, no type mismatches discovered at 2am, no nil-related surprises cascading through your call stack.
-The compiler catches them all before your code ever runs.
+No wrong argument count slipping through, no type mismatch found at 2am, no nil surprise cascading down the call stack.
+The compiler catches them all before the code runs.

 Nil punning

-Clojure's nil is everywhere. (first nil) returns nil, (get nil :foo) returns nil, and nil propagates silently through your program until something finally breaks, often far from the source.
-Loon has no nil at all.
-Optional values use Option and the compiler forces you to handle the absent case explicitly.
+Clojure's nil is everywhere, and it travels well. (first nil) returns nil, (get nil :foo) returns nil, and the absence drifts quietly through the program until something breaks, usually far from where it began.
+Loon has no nil.
+Absence is named: optional values use Option, and the compiler insists you handle the empty case.

 Spec and schema

-If you use spec or malli to validate data shapes at runtime, Loon's type system replaces that need at compile time.
-ADTs and typed maps are checked by the compiler, not by runtime validation.
-You get the same safety guarantees without the runtime overhead or the extra library.
+If you reach for spec or malli to validate data shapes at runtime, Loon's type system does that work at compile time instead.
+The compiler checks ADTs and typed maps directly.
+You keep the safety guarantees and shed both the runtime cost and the dependency.

 GC tuning

-No GC pauses, no heap size tuning, no memory pressure surprises under load.
-Ownership gives you deterministic, predictable memory behavior.
-When a value goes out of scope, it is freed.
-That is the whole story.
+No GC pauses, no heap sizing, no memory pressure ambushing you under load.
+Ownership makes memory behavior deterministic.
+A value goes out of scope; it is freed.
+The whole story fits in one sentence.

 New Things to Learn

 Most of Loon will feel natural to a Clojure programmer.
-But there are a few concepts that are genuinely new and worth spending time with.
+A few ideas, though, are genuinely new, and they reward the time you give them.

 Ownership

-This is the most unfamiliar concept coming from Clojure.
-Values have one owner and are consumed when passed to functions (unless the compiler auto-borrows, which it does whenever it can).
-This is fundamentally different from Clojure's persistent data structures, where sharing is free because everything is structurally shared and garbage collected.
+Coming from Clojure, this is the genuinely strange one.
+A value has one owner, and passing it to a function consumes it, unless the compiler auto-borrows, which it does whenever it safely can.
+That is a different world from persistent data structures, where sharing costs nothing because everything is structurally shared and collected by the runtime.

 [let items #[1 2 3]]